 The Distinguished Scholar Award applies only to graduates from Associate Degree programs that have a 3.7 or higher cumulative grade point average at graduation, along with a 95% cumulative course completion rate.

 The Outstanding Student Award applies to graduates from Associate degree programs who have exhibited outstanding academic and personal growth at Brookdale.
-Criteria to be considered for this award include personal achievement and activities while pursuing a degree, grade-point average, and active participation in the learning process.
-Each division will select a student to receive this award at graduation.
+Criteria to be considered for this award include personal achievements and activities while pursuing a degree, a 3.5 grade-point average, and active participation in the learning process.
+Each Academic Institute will select students to receive this award at graduation.

 College Regulation for Academic Standing